Norman Bodek

-Norman Bodek was a teacher, consultant, author and publisher who published over 100 Japanese management books in English, including the works of Taiichi Ohno and Dr. Shigeo Shingo, and taught a course on "The Best of Japanese Management Practices" at Portland State University.
+Norman Bodek was a teacher, consultant, author and publisher who published over 100 Japanese management books in English, including the works of Taiichi Ohno and Dr. Shigeo Shingo.
+He taught a course on "The Best of Japanese Management Practices" at Portland State University.
 Bodek created the Shingo Prize with Dr. Vern Beuhler at Utah State University.
-He also was elected to Industry Week's Manufacturing Hall of Fame and founded Productivity Press, and was President of PCS Press.
-He died on 9 December 2020 at the age of 88.
+He was elected to Industry Week's Manufacturing Hall of Fame and founded Productivity Press.
+He was also the President of PCS Press.
+He died on December 9, 2020, at the age of 88.

 Early life

 In 1979, after working for 18 years with data processing companies, Bodek started Productivity Inc. and Press (which became an imprint of CRC Press) by publishing a newsletter called 'Productivity'.

-In 1980, he attended an Industry Week conference in New York, where Joji Arai, manager with Japan Productivity Center, spoke about his role in bringing Japanese businesspeople to the US to study American industry.
+In 1980, he attended an Industry Week conference in New York, where Joji Arai, a manager with Japan Productivity Center, spoke about his role in bringing Japanese businesspeople to the US to study American industry.
 Bodek asked Arai if he could bring Americans to Japan to study Japanese management.
 Arai agreed and set up Bodek's first study mission to Japan.

 Productivity Press discovered Shigeo Shingo in 1981 and published some of its first books in 1983 and 1985.